crypto-coding-club/crypto-coding-club.github.io/README.md

 1 Bitcoin per person.

 Nah, not really.
 You pay by showing up and helping others in their learning journey.
-Everyone will be asked to re-up their membership when we open the club to new members.

 ### When can I join?